Trails

 Atkeson Cypress Trail

-Located on the south side of the refuge Visitor Center, the trail begins as a boardwalk through a beautiful cypress swamp and continues as a short loop through a wooded area, returning back to the parking lot.
+Located on the south side of the refuge Visitor Center building, the trail begins as a boardwalk through a beautiful cypress swamp and continues as a short loop through a wooded area, returning back to the parking lot.
 For a shorter walk, take the short-cut back to the parking lot after the boardwalk ends.

 The trail consist of a boardwalk and hard-packed crushed stone surface, and is wheelchair accessible.
 The trail is only open during normal Visitor Center operating hours.